 Whether you’re familiar with financial terminology or have never heard of the term “basis point” before, it’s a good idea to understand the basics of basis points – they can affect your monthly mortgage payments.
 You may also want to know how they work in the context of interest rate changes when you’re buying a home.

 Here’s what you need to know – the basis point definition, how to calculate them and more.

 What Is A Basis Point?

-Portfolio managers and investors use basis points to indicate the percentage change in interest rates or financial ratios in U.S. Treasury bonds, mutual funds, exchange-traded stocks and real estate-based investments.
+Portfolio managers and investors use basis points as a financial instrument for indicating the percentage change in interest rates or financial ratios in U.S. Treasury bonds, mutual funds, exchange-traded stocks and real estate-based investments.

 Professionals use mathematical terms to describe basis points – but even if you’re not a financial analyst or banker, you can understand them, too.

-How much is a basis point?
-Basis points, also called bps (which sounds like "bips”) are a unit of measure used to describe the interest rate changes in a financial instrument.
+Basis points, also called bps (which sounds like "bips”), are a unit of measure used to describe the interest rate changes in a financial instrument.
 One basis point equals 0.01%, or 0.0001.
-One hundred basis points equals 1%.
+One hundred basis points equal 1%.

 How Do Basis Points Work In Mortgages?